 Does the world really need yet another blog?
 This was the first line on my inaugural post, and although I am still not sure of the answer, I have continued writing for the past few years (although not as frequently as I would like).
 As its name aptly suggests, this blog is about leadership, and most of what I write about is focused on the intersection of leadership and technology.
 My personal philosophy, which is hopefully reflected in my posts, is about giving people direction and trusting they will execute, recognizing that they may fail from time to time.

-I am currently the Group Vice President of Product Marketing at Planview, the leader in portfolio and work management solutions.
-Before Planview, I was the Chief Marketing Officer at Tasktop, which was acquired by Planview in July 2022.
+I am currently the Group Vice President of Product and Customer Marketing at Planview, the leader in portfolio management and value stream management solutions.
+Before Planview, I was the Chief Marketing Officer at Tasktop, which Planview acquired in July 2022.
 Before Tasktop, I was VP of Marketing at Digital.ai (my prior company, Numerify, was acquired by Digital.ai in June 2020).
 Prior to Numerify, I built and led product and marketing teams at Simpplr, a modern employee intranet that helps organizations connect their workforce, iCharts, the premier business intelligence NetSuite partner, and NextPrinciples, an enterprise software platform helping companies extract true value from social media.

 Prior to SAP, I spent 4.5 years as a consultant at McKinsey & Company’s Amsterdam office, worked for Decision Focus Inc., a small boutique pricing optimization software and consulting firm that was acquired by Manugistics in 2000, and SABRE (back then a division of American Airlines) helping global airlines optimize their networks.